kavimadusha/Employee-Management-System/README.md

 # 👋Employee Management Systeam
 <hr>

 This is a simple website created using Angular and Firebase.
+Using this application, administrators can easily manage and monitor their employees.

 ### Deployed URL of my web application - https://employee-details-61e9e.web.app/